'No emotion, no social media' but 3am joy in Melbourne

 Germany 2006 saw an Australian team featuring Liverpool's Harry Kewell, captained by Mark Viduka and with Mark Schwarzer in goal, both of who had just played in the Uefa Cup final for Middlesbrough.
 Tim Cahill, at 26, was in his prime.

-The Australian team at Qatar 2022 has no Premier League footballers, and eight from the comparatively less well regarded A-League compared to three domestic-based players in 2006.
+The Australian team at Qatar 2022 has no Premier League footballers, and eight from the comparatively less well-regarded A-League compared to three domestic-based players in 2006.

 There is more a sense of a new generation coming through for Australia.
-Arnold has nine players under 25 in his current squad, compared to three in 2006.
+Arnold has nine players under 25 in his squad, compared to three in 2006.

 But on Wednesday in Qatar, it was the experienced names who stood up to be counted.
 Leckie, 31, scored his 14th international goal - six more than the next highest.

-Former Brighton and Arsenal goalkeeper Ryan won his 76th cap against Australia, the most in the squad, and the captain made a fine save from Mathias Jensen in the first half, and he calmed nerves late on in the second, scrambling to clear a ball behind with his feet in the 94th minute after a defensive mix-up.
+Former Brighton and Arsenal goalkeeper Ryan won his 76th cap against Australia, the most in the squad.
+The captain made a fine save from Mathias Jensen in the first half, and he calmed nerves late on in the second, scrambling to clear a ball behind with his feet after a 94th-minute defensive mix-up.

-The star of the show however was Stoke defender Harry Souttar in the Australian backline.
-With him they kept a second consecutive World Cup clean sheet, having had only one in 17 finals matches previously.
+The star of the show, however, was Stoke defender Harry Souttar.
+With him, Australia kept a second consecutive World Cup clean sheet, having had only one in 17 finals matches previously.

 He made nine clearances - more than double any other Australian player - and won 13 of 17 duels, seven on the ground and six in the air.
 No wonder a sign in the crowd demanded he win the next Ballon d'Or.